 The Project Bioshield Act awaits President Bush's signature after passing the House 414-2 late Wednesday.
 The act, which Bush is expected to sign, sets aside $5.6 billion over 10 years for bioterror-defense initiatives and guarantees that the federal government will purchase treatments and vaccines developed against potential bioterror agents, such as anthrax, Ebola and smallpox.
 Drugmakers were concerned that without a guaranteed federal market they would be unable to offset product development costs.
 The House passed a version of the Bioshield bill last year, and the Senate passed its own version in May.
-The House voted to accept the Senate bill, avoiding a compromise if two bills were sent to a conference committee. -- by Tony Fong
+The House voted to accept the Senate bill, avoiding the need for a compromise if two bills were sent to a conference committee. -- by Tony Fong

 House vote brings Project Bioshield to president